cstarrett/cstarrett.github.io/_posts/2022-05-25-tragedy-and-awareness.md

 Only by looking each other in the eye and feeling each others' pain together, will we have a chance of working together to make a difference.

-And staying with the pain of human tragedy takes courage, capacity, and the commitment to create a world the supports the well-being of all.
+And staying with the pain of human tragedy takes courage, capacity, and the commitment to create a world that supports the well-being of all.